StylemixThemes Docs

 • Show in Grand Total - Disable if you want to hide the element in Grand Total.

-• Required - Defines whether the element will be required to fill or not.
+• Required - Defines whether the element will be required to fill in or not.

 Add a measuring Unit